 A Commitment to Action—the defining feature of CGI—is a plan for addressing a significant global challenge.
 Commitments can be small or large and financial or nonmonetary in nature.
 Many commitments are the result of cross-sector partnerships, with CGI members combining efforts to expand their impact.
-To date, members of the CGI community have made more than 2,800 Commitments to Action, which have improved the lives of over 430 million people in more than 180 countries.
+To date, members of the CGI community have made more than 3,100 Commitments to Action, improving the lives of over 430 million people in more than 180 countries.

 CGI supports the development of commitments by facilitating dialogue, providing opportunities to identify partners, showcasing the actions taken by commitment-makers, and communicating results.
 CGI serves as a catalyst for action, but does not engage in the actual implementation of commitments.

 Every CGI Commitment must meet three basic criteria:

 A CGI commitment must present a new idea or approach to a major challenge.
 While ongoing work is not eligible, an expansion of a successful program does qualify as a valid Commitment to Action.
 Additionally, participants can become partners on other CGI commitments by, for example, providing in-kind support or technical expertise.

 A CGI commitment must outline a specific approach to a problem, have clear and feasible objectives to be accomplished within a defined period of time, and articulate the desired outcome of the effort.